The Cholesterol Mistake Everyone Is Making

 Next time you get your cholesterol levels tested, get a lipid panel that includes all the lipid measures mentioned above as well as a CRP and oxidized LDL test to get a better idea of your risk.
 You could ask your healthcare provider for the test.

-Knowledge is power when it leads to action.
 Once you know your risks, you can modify them with lifestyle changes.
 Diet is very important.
 Research has shown much lower rates of cardiovascular disease and mortality in southern European citizens (such as those in Italy and Greece), where people eat a Mediterranean-style diet high in vegetables, fruits, herbs, nuts, beans and whole grains, as well as moderate amounts of seafood, dairy and eggs.26 This diet emphasizes eating alkaline foods and avoiding acidic foods.

 Following a traditional Mediterranean dietary patterns reduces inflammatory markers such as CRP and oxLDL.27,28 A 10-year study published in 2015 that followed the dietary patterns of 32,921 women, concluded that those who adhere to a Mediterranean dietary pattern had a 26% reduced risk of heart attacks, 21% reduction in heart failure risk and a 22% lower risk for strokes.29 Vegetarian dietary patterns also reduce cardiovascular mortality and the risk of coronary heart disease (CHD) by 40%.30